KyberNetwork/developer-portal/docs/guide-trackerapi.md

 title: Track Price and Volume
 ---

-Our tracker allows you to track information from trading pairs available on Kyber Network, such as the current conversion rate of a token.
+Our tracker allows you to track information from all trading pairs available on Kyber Network, such as the current conversion rate of a token.

 ## Obtaining all supported tokens
 Mainnet: https://tracker.kyber.network/api/tokens/supported<br>